Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 Maintenance of Solid Oak Japandi Dining Table

-• Wipe up spills immediately with a dry or slightly damp cloth.
+- Wipe up stains immediately with a dry or slightly damp cloth.

 Frequently Asked Questions

-What distinguishes a Japandi oak dining table from a regular oak dining table?
+What distinguishes a Japandi oak dining table from an ordinary oak dining table?

 Natural oak, white oiled oak, and walnut are the most suitable wood types.
 Oak is the most affordable and versatile.
 Walnut is more luxurious and richer in color.
 Bamboo and maple are also compatible with the Japandi aesthetic.